NFL training camps set to open on time as league, players agree on virus protocols | CBC Sports

 NFL training camps are set to open after the league and the players' union reached agreement on several issues, including future salary cap mechanisms and how players can opt out of the upcoming season because of the coronavirus.

 Players who decide they want to opt out have until Aug.
-3 to do so, and they will receive a stipend from the owners, the people said on condition of anonymity because the offer has not been made public.
-The amount of the stipend will be $350,000 US for medical opt outs and $150,000 for voluntary opt outs.
+3 to do so, and they will receive a stipend from the owners.
+The amount of the stipend will be $350,000 US for medical opt outs and $150,000 for voluntary opt outs, two people with knowledge of the decisions told The Associated Press.
+The people spoke to the AP on condition of anonymity because the stipend amount was not made public.

-That agreement eliminated one major obstacle to a full opening of training camps next week.
-Already, the sides had agreed to cancel all preseason games, as well as to a reduction in the number of roster spots in training camp from 90 to 80 — though teams will have until Aug.
-16 to get down to 80.
+The NFLPA said in a statement on Twitter that its board of representatives adopted the proposed amendments to the CBA by a vote of 29-3.

 The league also offered an extended acclimation period of 18 days for players, given that the coronavirus caused the cancellation of all off-season on-field activities at team facilities.
 Training camps are to open Tuesday, though the Texans and Chiefs, who meet in the season opener Sept.
 10, have veterans scheduled to arrive this weekend for COVID-19 testing.